 The load current flowing in the stator windings produces a magnetic field, which distorts the original rotor magnetic field, and this is called Armature Reaction Effect.
 Hence, the distortion will change the resulting voltage.

-- The voltage EA produces a lagging current when connected to a load with a lagging power factor. - The peak current $(I{A,max})$ will occur at an angle behind the peak voltage $(E{A,max})$ .
+The peak current $(I{A,max})$ will occur at an angle behind the peak voltage $(E{A,max})$ .